- 1 About ZenTao Enterprise

 After you switch to Extend, the Layout and Extended Action can be used.

-Click Layout and enter the page to edit it.
-You can see the Review field just added earlier and check whether it is displayed in the position it is supposed to be.
+Click Layout and edit it.
+You can see the Review Result field just added and check whether it is displayed in the right position.

 After the Review field is added, you will see it on the bug details page.
 If it is hidden, the Review field will not be displayed on the details page of a bug.